Wise-Badges/badge-api/README.md

   * **Code:** 400 BAD REQUEST <br />
     **Content:**
       ```json
-       { error: 'No answer field specified.' }
+       { "error": "No answer field specified." }
       ```
       * note: Here we give you the freedom to add any string, even an empty one OR